mobgen/halo-documentation/pages/cms/applications/cms_applications_operations.md

 ### Configure fcm

-To enable noifications in your application you need firstly to create a firebase project.
+To enable notifications in your application you need firstly to create a firebase project.
 Please refer to the [notifications section]() to get more details.
 Once you have this project then:

 - Open the top left menu and select 'Apps' using a user with 'Manage apps' permission.